-Nine Classes of Dangerous Goods
+Nine Classes of Hazardous Materials

 Let’s look at the nine different dangerous goods classes with examples of each: